 - Record Bundesliga games by a Polish player - 367

 - Fastest hat-trick - 3 mins 22 seconds

 - Fastest four-goal haul - 5 mins 42 seconds

 - Fastest five-goal haul - 8 mins 59 seconds

-- Fastest foreigner to reach 100 goals (168 games)
+- Fastest non-German to reach 100 goals (168 games)

-- Most goals scored in a single UEFA EURO qualification campaign: UEFA EURO 2016 - 13
+- Most goals scored in a single UEFA Euro qualification campaign: UEFA Euro 2016 - 13

 - Most goals scored in a single FIFA World Cup qualification campaign: 2018 FIFA World Cup qualification - 16